smwaqas89/NCA-AIIO-Associate/readme.md

 ## MLOps – Machine Learning Operations

 ### 1. What it is (simple definition)
-MLOps is the discipline of running machine learning (ML) systems in production: building, deploying, operating, monitoring, and evolving ML models at scale. :contentReference[oaicite:2]{index=2}
+MLOps is the discipline of running machine learning (ML) systems in production: building, deploying, operating, monitoring, and evolving ML models at scale.
 According to NVIDIA:
-> “Machine learning operations, MLOps, are best practices for businesses to run AI successfully …” :contentReference[oaicite:3]{index=3}
+> “Machine learning operations, MLOps, are best practices for businesses to run AI successfully …”

 ---

 ### 2. Why MLOps matters for AI infrastructure / NCA-AIIO
 From the perspective of AI infrastructure and operations (which your NCA-AIIO notes cover), MLOps is key because:
-- Deploying and managing ML models isn’t just writing the model — it involves data pipelines, compute infrastructure (GPUs/TPUs), networks, storage, observability, and operations. :contentReference[oaicite:4]{index=4}
+- Deploying and managing ML models isn’t just writing the model — it involves data pipelines, compute infrastructure (GPUs/TPUs), networks, storage, observability, and operations.
-- When ML moves from proof-of-concept to production, infrastructure must support continuous training, versioning, monitoring, and reliability — all of which are core MLOps concerns. :contentReference[oaicite:5]{index=5}
+- When ML moves from proof-of-concept to production, infrastructure must support continuous training, versioning, monitoring, and reliability — all of which are core MLOps concerns.
 - For infrastructure roles you’ll need to know how the hardware (GPUs, interconnects) supports an ML lifecycle, and how software stacks (containers, orchestration) integrate with operations teams.

 ---

 ### 3. What MLOps actually covers
 Key elements of the MLOps workflow include:
-- Data sourcing and preparation: pipelines for ingesting, cleaning and versioning data. :contentReference[oaicite:6]{index=6}
+- Data sourcing and preparation: pipelines for ingesting, cleaning and versioning data.
-- Model development & experimentation: tracking experiments, comparing metrics, versioning models. :contentReference[oaicite:7]{index=7}
+- Model development & experimentation: tracking experiments, comparing metrics, versioning models.
-- Model deployment: packaging models (containers, serving infra), deploying to production. :contentReference[oaicite:8]{index=8}
+- Model deployment: packaging models (containers, serving infra), deploying to production.
-- Monitoring & operations: tracking model performance, data drift, reliability, automated retraining. :contentReference[oaicite:9]{index=9}
+- Monitoring & operations: tracking model performance, data drift, reliability, automated retraining.
-- Collaboration: among data scientists, ML engineers, DevOps/Operations teams. :contentReference[oaicite:10]{index=10}
+- Collaboration: among data scientists, ML engineers, DevOps/Operations teams.

 ---

-### 4. Key properties to remember (exam-style)
+### 4. Key properties to remember
-- MLOps is built on the idea of extending DevOps to ML: adding data scientists, engineers, and operational production-systems. :contentReference[oaicite:11]{index=11}
+- MLOps is built on the idea of extending DevOps to ML: adding data scientists, engineers, and operational production-systems.
-- MLOps requires reproducibility, version-control of data/model/code, automation of pipelines, monitoring and governance. :contentReference[oaicite:12]{index=12}
+- MLOps requires reproducibility, version-control of data/model/code, automation of pipelines, monitoring and governance.
 - Infrastructure implication: You’ll need compute (GPU/TPU), storage (for data, models), network for distributed workflows, orchestration (e.g., Kubernetes, containers).
-- The lifecycle of ML doesn’t stop at model deployment — it includes retraining, monitoring, updates. :contentReference[oaicite:13]{index=13}
+- The lifecycle of ML doesn’t stop at model deployment — it includes retraining, monitoring, updates.

 ---